valkey-io/valkey-doc/docs/management/sentinel.md

 For more information about the way replicas are selected, please check the [_Replica selection and priority_ section](#replica-selection-and-priority) of this documentation.

-### Sentinel and Redis authentication
+### Sentinel and Valkey authentication

 When the master is configured to require authentication from clients, as a security measure, replicas need to also be aware of the credentials in order to authenticate with the master and create the master-replica connection used for the asynchronous replication protocol.

-## Redis Access Control List authentication
+## Valkey Access Control List authentication

-Starting with Redis 6, user authentication and permission is managed with the [Access Control List (ACL)](/topics/acl).
+PLEASE-REVIEW{Starting with Redis 6,} user authentication and permission is managed with the [Access Control List (ACL)](/topics/acl).

-In order for Sentinels to connect to Redis server instances when they are configured with ACL, the Sentinel configuration must include the following directives:
+In order for Sentinels to connect to Valkey server instances when they are configured with ACL, the Sentinel configuration must include the following directives:

     sentinel auth-user <master-name> <username>
     sentinel auth-pass <master-name> <password>

 Where `<username>` and `<password>` are the username and password for accessing the group's instances.
-These credentials should be provisioned on all of the group's Redis instances with the minimal control permissions.
+These credentials should be provisioned on all of the group's Valkey instances with the minimal control permissions.
 For example:

     127.0.0.1:6379> ACL SETUSER sentinel-user ON >somepassword allchannels +multi +slaveof +ping +exec +subscribe +config|rewrite +role +publish +info +client|setname +client|kill +script|kill

-### Redis password-only authentication
+### Valkey password-only authentication

-Until Redis 6, authentication is achieved using the following configuration directives:
+PLEASE-REVIEW{Until Redis 6,} authentication is achieved using the following configuration directives:

 * `requirepass` in the master, in order to set the authentication password, and to make sure the instance will not process requests for non authenticated clients.
 * `masterauth` in the replicas in order for the replicas to authenticate with the master in order to correctly replicate data from it.